On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Additional Experiments and Discussion

 \subsection{Properties of the Difficulty Metric}

-To study the factors affecting the difficulty function defined in~(\ref{eq:difficulty}), let us denote by $d_1$, $d_2$ the difficulty functions obtained under two different training settings, such as different network architectures or adversarial attack strategies.
-We then define the difficulty distance (\textit{D-distance}) between two such functions in the following equation.
-In this regard, the expected D-distance between two random difficulty functions is $0.375$.
+To study the factors affecting the difficulty function defined in~(\ref{eq:difficulty}), let us denote by $d_1$, $d_2$ the difficulty functions obtained under two different training settings, such as different network architectures and training methods.
+We then define the difficulty distance (\textit{D-distance}) between two such functions $d_1$, $d_2$ under the same perturbation type $\gA$ as $D_{\gA}(d_1, d_2)$, which is calculated as follows:

+Similarly, the D-distance between the same function $d$ but under two different perturbation types $\gA_1$, $\gA_2$ is represented by $D_d(\gA_1, \gA_2)$:

+For both $D_{\gA}(d_1, d_2)$ and $D_{d}(\gA_1, \gA_2)$, the expected D-distance between two random difficulty functions with random perturbation types is $0.375$, which is calculated based on the random shuffle of the average loss for each training instance.

-We then study the properties of the difficulty metric of Equation (\ref{eq:difficulty}) by performing experiments on the CIFAR10 and CIFAR10-C~\cite{hendrycks2018benchmarking} dataset, varying factors of interest.
-In particular, we first study the influence of the network by using either a RN18 model, trained for either 100 or 200 epochs (RN18-100 or RN18-200), or a WRN34 model trained for 200 epochs (WRN34).
-To generate adversarial attacks, we make use of PGD with an adversarial budget based on the $l_\infty$ norm with $\epsilon = 8 / 255$.
+We then study the properties of the difficulty functions in Equation (\ref{eq:difficulty}) by performing experiments on the CIFAR10 and CIFAR10-C~\citep{hendrycks2018benchmarking} dataset, varying factors of interest and calculating the D-distances between different difficulty functions.

+We first study the influence of the network architectures and training durations by using either a RN18 model, trained for either 100 or 200 epochs (RN18-100 or RN18-200), or a WRN34 model trained for 200 epochs (WRN34).
+To generate adversarial attacks, we always use of PGD perturbation $\gA_{PGD}$ with an adversarial budget based on the $l_\infty$ norm with $\epsilon = 8 / 255$.
 This corresponds to the settings used in other works~\cite{hendrycks2018benchmarking, madry2017towards}.
-The other hyper-parameters follow the general settings in Appendix~\ref{sec:app_exp_settings} In the left part of Table~\ref{tbl:cmp}, we report the D-distance for all pairs of settings.
-Each result is averaged over $4$ runs, and the variances are all below $0.012$.
-The D-distances in all scenarios are all very small and close to $0$, indicating the architecture and the training duration have little influence on instance difficulty based on our definition.
+The other hyper-parameters follow the general settings in Appendix~\ref{sec:app_exp_settings}.
+In the left part of Table~\ref{tbl:cmp}, we report the D-distance $D_{\gA_{PGD}}(d_1, d_2)$ for all pairs of settings.
+Each result is averaged over $4$ runs, the variances are all below $0.012$ and thus negligible.
+The D-distances in all scenarios are very small and close to $0$, indicating the architecture and the training duration have little influence on instance difficulty based on our definition.